Grant-Archibald-MS/powerfuldev-testing/discussion/README.md

 Your insights and experiences are invaluable to this community.
 Here’s how you can contribute:

+1. **Suggest a discussion topic**: Suggest areas that are important to you in [Suggest new discussion topics](https://github.com/Grant-Archibald-MS/powerfuldev-testing/issues/3)
-1. **Submit Markdown Files**: Have a topic you’re passionate about?
+2. **Submit Markdown Files**: Have a topic you’re passionate about?
 Create a markdown file and submit a pull request to the repository.
-2. **Engage via GitHub Issues**: Start or join discussions on GitHub Issues to share your thoughts, ask questions, and provide feedback on existing topics.
+3. **Engage via GitHub Issues**: Start or join discussions on GitHub Issues to share your thoughts, ask questions, and provide feedback on existing topics.
-3. **Share Resources**: Found a useful tool, article, or tutorial?
+4. **Share Resources**: Found a useful tool, article, or tutorial?
 Share it with the community to help others.
-4. **Provide Feedback**: Constructive feedback helps us all grow.
+5. **Provide Feedback**: Constructive feedback helps us all grow.
 Don’t hesitate to provide your input on ongoing discussions.

 ## Community Guidelines